 Collaborative writing, or co-authoring as some call it, is the process of writing and creating any type of content simultaneously with other people.
-The content can be a document, a book, a thesis, an assignment, classroom material or a blog post.
+The content can be a document, a draft, a book, a thesis, a writing assignment, classroom material, or a blog post.

 In addition to writing and revising, the creation of strategy, planning and research are all handled by multiple authors.
 Discussions and the peer review process are part of creation, and require solid communication between authors and an even balance of tasks.

 Some researchers believe that for writing to be considered collaborative, decision-making has to be collaborative, too.
 This means there cannot be a single final decision-maker — all authors must have the same power.
 Having this strict perception of how collaborative writing should look like is necessary for cases that require a bit more control, like in education.
-For students, collaborative writing is not only a writing exercise but also a learning exercise.
-It can help them develop their decision making, communication, conflict management and group work skills.
+For students, a collaborative writing task is not only a writing exercise but also a collaborative learning exercise.
+It can help them develop their decision-making, communication, conflict management, and group work skills.
 It is only natural for collaborators to be equals so their teachers can control the learning environment and evaluate students better.
 Besides, letting everyone be a decision-maker tends to increase participation in an activity that tends to be solitary.

 In the general understanding of the concept of collaborative writing, however, the distribution of power can be much more flexible.
 This is the case in a business setting where all content writers are professionals that have different skills and expertise.
 You cannot expect people with diverse skills and authority to have the same decision-making power, let alone workload.
 In this case, collaborative writing is there to create content more creatively and productively.